 - Henoch-Schönlein purpura.

-In adolescents, the pattern of disease and the possible causes begin more to resemble the pattern in adults.
+For teenagers, the possible causes are more similar to the causes for adults.
 Lower gastrointestinal bleeding is most often caused by:

 Further reading and references